osuosl/presentation-devopsbootcamp/source/index.rst

 Theory vs. Applied
 ------------------

-.. note:: Emily & discuss own experience with how OSU teaches CS?
+.. note:: Emily & discuss own experience with how OSU teaches CS

 - More focus on theory than applied